Should you buy these 10 best-selling Nintendo Switch games on Black Friday?

 Animal Crossing: New Horizons: $56.85 at Amazon

-Animal Crossing: New Horizons will definitely be discounted come Black Friday, so if you can hold off a little longer, you could save a nice chunk of charge come November.
+Animal Crossing: New Horizons will definitely be discounted come Black Friday, so if you can hold off a little longer, you could save a nice chunk of change come November.

 Animal Crossing: New Horizons: